got-reload/got-reload/README.md

     - You cannot change function signatures.
     - You cannot redefine types (add/remove/change fields).
     - You cannot add new package-scope variables or constants during a reload (this should be easy to fix, just haven't gotten to it).
     - You cannot gain new module dependencies during a reload.
+That said, you _can_ import any package that your module _already_ imports transitively.
+So if X imports Y and you only import X, then you can later import Y without issue.
+You can also import any package in the standard library, which is already built-in to Yaegi.
     - You cannot reload any symbols in the `main` package.
+You can work around this by just copying your current `main` code to (for example) grl_main, exporting `main` as `Main`, and rewriting your real `main` to just call `grl_main.Main()`.
+Eventually we'll teach the filter how to do this for you.  ([Issue 5](https://github.com/got-reload/got-reload/issues/5))

 ## Who came up with this hair-brained idea?